scipy/scipy/doc/source/tutorial/ndimage.rst

 Similar to binary erosion and dilation there are operations for grey-scale erosion and dilation:

-    The :func:`grey_erosion` function calculates a multi-dimensional grey- scale erosion.
+    The :func:`grey_erosion` function calculates a multidimensional grey- scale erosion.

-    The :func:`grey_dilation` function calculates a multi-dimensional grey- scale dilation.
+    The :func:`grey_dilation` function calculates a multidimensional grey- scale dilation.